Code-Institute-Submissions/ThomasMSmit-Online-Cookbook_JuneSub/README.md

 - The ability to add instruction videos to created recipes for more in depth explanation.
 - More extensive filter options on the recipes page.
 For example a filter for allergies, preparation time and what kind of meal(Breakfast, lunch, Dinner).
 - Giving users the option to change there profile image.
+- Save favorite recipes

+### Unimplemented features due to time constrains

+- Like option for recipes
+- The option to type your own ingredients when adding a recipe(To improve user experience, added helper text: If you miss an ingredient send an email to: onlinecookbook@hotmail.com(Fake email adress))
+- Type of meal
+- Number of people the recipe is for
+- Cooking time
+- Diet type of recipe

 ## Technologies used